Here you'll be able to find everything you need to prepare for a successful voting period.

 End of voting and results

-Thursday 10 October is the final day of voting, so there’s lots going on.
+Thursday 27 February is the final day of voting, so there’s lots going on.
 Voting closes at 4pm.

 The results announcement marks the end of the voting week.
 Regardless of the result, we recommend that you plan some self-care time in the following days.
 You’ve worked hard, so take some time to relax and reflect on your experience.
 The staff team are always happy to schedule a call if you need a debrief – email us on su-elections@qmul.ac.uk to schedule a call.

 All Queen Mary students can vote online at qmsu.org/elections.
-To vote, you will need to log in to the website using your University username and password.
+To vote, you will need to log in to the website using your university username and password.

 The voting system the Students’ Union uses is called Single Transferable Vote (STV).
 Under STV, voters are asked to rank the candidates in order of preference (1, 2, 3, etc).
 You can include as many or as few of the candidates as you like, but you can’t give more than one candidate the same ranking.
 For each election, there is also the option to Re-open Nominations (R.O.N.) -- you can select this in your ranking if at any point you do not think any of the remaining candidates should be elected and think that nominations should be reopened.